Job Search Services

 Preparation - This includes creating an effective resume, learning to write a cover letter, maybe doing a mock interview to sharpen your question & answer skills.
 (More information can be obtained on the Job Preparation page.)

 - Networking - Get in touch with people in your field of work.
 Utilize the Alumni Office’s Houghton Connects and LinkedIn for assistance in finding professionals in areas of career interest.
 Talk with people you know.
 A very small percentage of open jobs are actually posted publicly.
+Use the LinkedIn University page to learn how to create a great profile and how to start networking effectively online.

 - Search - Look through newspapers, magazines, trade journals, on-line resources including the HC Job Shop to get ideas about jobs that are currently open.
 Again, talk with people you know.